mahi2025/web-practice/README.md

-welcome my shecodes projects repository!
+welcome to my shecodes projects repository!

 This is a collection of coding projects I've worked on as the part of shecodes program, it showcase my progress in web development and coding skills.